rauc/rauc/docs/basic.rst

 Such a group is the base for the slot selection algorithm of RAUC.

 Consider, for example, a system with two redundant rootfs slots and two redundant application slots.
-Then you group them togehter to have a fixed set of a rootfs and application slot each that will be used together.
+Then you group them together to have a fixed set of a rootfs and application slot each that will be used together.

 .. image:: images/rauc-multi-image.svg